-The scientific Reverse Polish Notation calculator can be used for mathematical calculations and as a tool to input data points into datasets.
+The scientific Reverse Polish Notation (RPN) calculator can be used for mathematical calculations and as a tool to input data points into datasets.
 The calculator has hundreds of unit conversions built in to make complex calculations simple.

 Both modes provide the goodness of fit by calculating the correlation coefficient (r^2) and the relative percent difference (RPD) between the measured values and the predicted values.